EDUCBA

 How auto_increment function work in MariaDB?

 Basically, auot_increment is a function that works on numerical data types.
 It automatically generates sequential value for every insertion operation.
-Normally the auto_increment function we use to reduce redundancy of data by using small tables with primary keys and foreign keys.
+Normally the auto_increment function we used to reduce data redundancy by using small tables with primary and foreign keys.
 Now let’s see how we can generate primary keys automatically as follows.

-Basically, the primary key is a unique key constraint and it uniquely identifies each row from the specified table.
-But the question is how can we say that primary is a unique key.
-The solution to this question is that we can use a formula to generate a primary key, in which every time is check availability of key in the table before insertion operation.
-This solution works very well but the structure of the solution is complex and not foolproof.
-So how we can avoid the complexity of key generation, the answer of this question is the auto_increment function we can use to generate a primary key and it avoids complexity of key generation.
-Auto_increment is used int data type because int data type supports both signed and unsigned values.
+The primary key is a unique key constraint that uniquely identifies each row from the specified table.
+But how can we say that primary is a unique key.
+The solution to this question is to use a formula to generate a primary key, which checks the availability of the legend in the table before the insertion operation.
+This solution works very well, but the structure of the solution is complex and not foolproof.
+So how can we avoid the complexity of key generation, the answer to this question is the auto_increment function we can use to generate a primary key, and it avoids complexity of key generation.
+Auto_increment is used int data type because the int data type supports both signed and unsigned values.
 An unsigned data type contains only positive numbers.

 Example